 No undergraduate courses may be taken for credit on the degree plan.
 However, if students wish to take a 3000- or 4000-level course for graduate credit, they must secure the approvals of their adviser and the instructor of the course.
 Please be advised that faculty members are not obligated to accept the student's request to take the class at the graduate level and may refuse the request.
 If the student's advisor and the course instructor agree with the request, the course must be taken as a graduate-level independent study course (MMC 6905).
+The student will not be registered in the undergraduate course number.
 Using the MMC 6905 Independent Study Form, the student must contract with the course professor for extra work to take the course to graduate level.
 Proposals for independent study, taken as Individual Work, must show evidence that the expectations will go beyond that expected for any similar courses at the undergraduate level.
 The course instructor MUST be a graduate faculty member.
-See list of Graduate Faculty beginning on page 18.
+See list of Graduate Faculty beginning on page 20.
 Any exceptions must be approved by the Senior Associate Dean of Graduate Studies and Research.